programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 > The user interface is rendered by your web browser, but Refine is not a web application.
 No information is sent online and no internet connection is necessary.
 > Full documentation is available on the [official wiki](https://github.com/OpenRefine/OpenRefine/wiki/).
 > For installation and staring Refine check this [workshop page](https://evanwill.github.io/clean-your-data/3-start.html).
+> Note: this lesson was written using openrefine-2.7-rc.2.
+Although almost all functionality is interchangeable between versions, I suggest using the newest version.

 ## Lesson Outline